andrasq/node-docs/unique_ids.md

 Conclusions
 -----------

-If database collections have to be assigned a unique ids, it is tempting to use the above simple, small and very very fast id generator instead of `BSON.ObjectID()`.
+If database collections have to be assigned unique ids, it is tempting to use the above simple, small and very very fast id generator instead of `BSON.ObjectID()`, which is 35 x slower.

 Related Work